 There are currently no laws associated directly with the lien rights in Washington state.

 Can I Electronically Record a Washington Mechanics Lien?

 It is becoming increasingly common for state governments to pass Electronic Recording Acts enabling their county recorder offices to accept certain filings electronically.
 These acts, however, only enable the counties to adopt this technology and usually do not mandata adoption.
 Therefore, even though a state may have electronic recording available, determining whether a mechanics lien document itself can be recorded in a county requires a county-by-county evaluation.

 Nevertheless, in Washington state, most counties are accepting electronically recorded documents, and electronically recorded liens specifically.
-We wrote about this in the article: Mechanics Liens Filed Electronically in most Washington Counties.

 Do I need to send a Washington Preliminary Notice?